 We also advise you to go on holiday during the school holidays and not during school time.
 Whenever you are absent it is important that you catch up on any schoolwork that you may have missed.

 The school operates a cashless system for purchasing food in the cafeteria.
 You are able to pay for your dinners at the start of the year or you can add money to a machine on a daily basis.
 When you buy something in the cafeteria the canteen staff will use your fingerprint in order to identify you.
 This cashless system means you don’t have to worry about losing your money and you will be able to get your dinner a lot quicker!!
 Full instructions how to use this system will be given to you on your first day at Middleton Technology School.

-Snacks and drinks are available from the canteen at breakfast and at morning break, and you may have toast, teacakes, soup and hot chocolate, etc. At lunchtime you must remain in school for lunch unless parents have requested permission in writing, and it has been approved by the Headteacher.
-If you are not purchasing a school dinner (£2.05) you may eat your packed lunch in the canteen.
+Snacks and drinks are available from the canteen at breakfast and at morning break, and you may have toast, teacakes, soup and hot chocolate, etc. At lunchtime you must remain in school for lunch.
+If you are not purchasing a school dinner (£2.30) you may eat your packed lunch in the canteen.